 What tools should I have on hand for assembly?

 A power-drill with Philips-head attachment installed should do it.
 A note for the apocalypse: it is possible to assemble a Sapling with nothing but a Philips-head screwdriver, but it's not fun.
-Self-tapping screws don't require drilling, but do pair well with power tools.
+Self-tapping screws don't require drilling---although some folks prefer to pre-drill---but do pair well with power tools.

 Is the Sapling portable?